ARMmbed/BLE_Validation_Suite/README.md

 If using yotta, set the targets within the test folders (i.e. A and B or AHRM and BHRM or Block).

-If you do not have a yotta target you can test using self built binaries from the online IDE.
+If you do not have a yotta target you can test using self built binaries from the online IDE make sure the binaries are in the same directory as the Validation_Suite.py file.
 Copy the source cpp files included for each device and test.
 Look at "build_system" later on in the config section of the README.

 Run in the command line